José María Cunill Postius: Francoism

 Since the mid-1940s the Navarrese Carlists tried to lure Cunill into their schemes, intended against what was perceived as appeasement policy of Fal Conde towards the Franco regime; his stand is not clear.
 It is known that later Cunill was getting increasingly frustrated by Fal and in a personal letter to Don Javier of early 1948 he complained about lack of bold, anti-Francoist, Traditionalist course.
 The claimant asked him to have full trust in the Carlist command, but also dismissed him from the post of Catalan requeté leader, the move immediately protested by Sivatte.
 In 1949 Cunill was already at the verge of loyalty to Don Javier: in February he asked a local Valencian leader Sara Peris to re-format party propaganda and focus on loyalty to the defunct Alfonso Carlos, in April he openly voiced against Fal and his Junta Regional, and in November he signed the last letter to Don Javier, pressing him to terminate regency and declare himself the king.
-At the time Cunill was at the terminal stage of cancer and he passed away some two weeks later.
+At the time Cunill was at the terminal stage of cancer and he died some two weeks later.